 How we do this

-- We implement responsive design strategies that that can present complex data in hierarchical structures, capable of being navigated by audio cues.
+- We implement responsive design strategies that can present complex data in hierarchical structures, capable of being navigated by audio cues.

 - We test sites using a combination of automated and manual testing.